 Causes of Carpal Tunnel May include:

 - Heredity – This syndrome may be smaller in some people, or there may be anatomic differences that affect the nerve’s amount of space.

 - Health Conditions- Rheumatoid arthritis, Diabetes, Overactive pituitary gland, Underactive thyroid gland

-- Repetitive hand use – Repeating the same wrist motions or using vibratory tools for an extended period of time.
+- Repetitive hand use – Repeating the same wrist motions or using vibratory tools for an long periods of time.

-- Hand and wrist position – Performing activities that involve extreme flexion or extension of the hand and wrist for a prolonged period of time.
+- Hand and wrist position – Performing activities that involve extreme flexion or extension of the hand and wrist for a long periods of time.